Introduction

 -

-record the ownership details of all lot owners
+Record and maintain ownership details for all landlords, vendors, and lot owners

 -